Check out the paper.li production widget on the right of this blog.

 Most pages contain ambient sounds, music and interactive content.

-- 17 sea animal facts with real life photos
+- 37 fully illustrated pages- 17 sea animal facts with real life photos

 - 2 age ratings: 2-3 and 4+